NiloCK/tuido/readme.md

 - [x] compactly displays pending todos and offers navigation between `todo` and `done`
 - [x] allows for creating new items, updating existing items, and persists updates to disk
 - [x] allows for filtering via `tags`
+- [x] a simple pomodoro mode for timeboxed focus on individual items

 ![tuidi preview](./preview.gif)